arghya05/erav1/Assignment 15/divyam/README.md

 ## This assignmnet is still incomplete.
-It should be complete in anothe 2-3 days.
+It should be complete in another 2-3 days.